 Further info about the elements on this panel in this post!

 A User Task is an activity that must be completed by a member of your organization.
-When the workflow reaches a task, the assignees will automatically receive an item in their Flokzu Inbox corresponding to that task.
+When the workflow reaches an user-task, the assignee will receive an item in his Inbox.

 Assignees: Define which users/roles should complete this task